chenmingyong0423/go-mongox-doc/docs/en/index.md

     details: By leveraging generics to bind structs with MongoDB collections, it ensures type safety and simplifies data operations.
   - title: Chain call
     details: Use chain calls to operate MongoDB collections, making data operations more convenient
-  - title: Efficient construction bson
+  - title: Efficient build bson
-    details: Through the bson builder and built-in construction functions provided by go-mongox, bson can be more conveniently constructed
+    details: Through the bson builder and built-in build functions provided by go-mongox, bson can be more conveniently buildeded
   - title: Plugin programming
     details: go-mongox provides a way of plug-in programming, which can more conveniently extend the function of go-mongox
   - title: Hooks